CHICAGO (WLS) -- A Chicago family is waiting for answers about their loved one who has been missing a week.

-Baker lived near 102nd Street and Forest Avenue in Roseland.
-She was last seen Wednesday, May 31, driving a maroon Hyundai Sonata.
+Rena Baker lives near 102nd Street and Forest Avenue in Roseland.
+She was last seen Wednesday, May 31, driving a maroon Hyundai Sonata with an Illinois Plate, Z709627.

 INTERACTIVE SAFETY TRACKER | Track crime and safety in your neighborhood